scylladb/scylladb/docs/dev/docker-hub.md

 ### Restart ScyllaDB

 The Docker image uses supervisord to manage ScyllaDB processes.
-You can restart ScyllaDB in a Docker container using
+You can restart ScyllaDB in a Docker container using:

 ```
 docker exec -it some-scylla supervisorctl restart scylla